dasilvadaniel/api-spacex-backend/README.md

 RDS
 ```

-After that, you also need to store the raw data in a S3 bucket and create an empty Postgres database on RDS:
+After that, you need to store the raw data in a S3 bucket and create an empty Postgres database on RDS.

-Store variables on a `starlink-credentials` secret on Secrets Manager:
+Finally, store the following variables on a `starlink-credentials` secret on Secrets Manager:

 ```
 rds_user	database_user